Th120/TO4ST-core/README.md

 - PORT
 The port which is used by the application
 - RESET_PASSWORD
-Resets the password and logs a new random password
+Resets the password by generating a new one or loading a default password
+- INIT_PASSWORD
+Default password that is used on first start or when no new password is assigned.
+If undefined a random password is generated and logged.
 - INSTANCE_ID
 You can start some instances which use the same database in general, but each one has a different configuration.
 Two instance ids can be used to host one instance of the backend which allows public access to player stats / ban queries and a private one just for gameservers.